isorna/dzc/special-rules.md

 _Certain units are specially trained to sneak onto a battlefield prior to full scale engagement, allowing them to set up in an advantageous position._

 Infiltrate units are denoted with a number value.
 This unit may be Directly Deployed even when the scenario would not normally allow it to do so, ignoring the Aerial Advantage rule.
 It may deploy up to the listed number of inches from a friendly table edge.
 Infantry with this special rule may deploy directly into a Garrison if within range.
-The rest of this unit s Battlegroup deploys normally, and this unit can make actions even if the rest of its Battlegroup are In Readiness or In Reserve.
+The rest of this unit's Battlegroup deploys normally, and this unit can make actions even if the rest of its Battlegroup are In Readiness or In Reserve.

 A unit deploying using this rule cannot deploy in a Transport, but a Transport with this rule confers it to any units deployed in it.